VILLASframework/documentation/docs/node/development/sample.md

 ```

 Metadata such as signal names, units, data-types etc. which dot not change between samples are not part of `struct sample`.
-They are rather stored in a separate list of `struct signal` defintions.
+They are rather stored in a separate list of `struct signal` definitions.
 The design of VILLASnode assumes that the these signal definitions remain static over the runtime of VILLASnode,

 Each sample contains a pointer to this list of signal definitions.